Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 <br>

 ### global.modsummary.tsv
 ##### `global.modsummary.tsv` is a modification-centric table generated from [PTM-Shepherd](https://ptmshepherd.nesvilab.org/) summarization of mass shifts observed in open search workflows.
+Please note that mass shifts are annotated based on UniMod mapping, thus they are not definitive chemical identities and should be used as a starting point along with localization and amino acid enrichment information.
 Contents of each column are listed below.

 **Modification** Name/annotation of the modification (as found in the global.profile.tsv file)